-In March 2020 the joint federal bank regulatory agencies issued an interim final rule that allows banking organizations to mitigate the effects of the CECL accounting standard in their regulatory capital.
-Banking organizations that adopted CECL in 2020 could elect to mitigate the estimated cumulative regulatory capital effects of CECL for two years.
-The Company elected to adopt the option provided by the interim final rule, which largely delayed the effects of CECL on our regulatory capital through the end of 2021, after which the effects will now be phased-in over a three-year transitional period through 2024, collectively the "CECL regulatory capital transition adjustment".
+The Company elected to adopt the option provided by the interim final rule issued by joint federal bank regulatory agencies, which largely delayed the effects of CECL on our regulatory capital through December 31, 2021.
+Beginning in the first quarter of 2022, the effects are now being phased-in over a three-year transitional period through 2024, collectively the "CECL regulatory capital transition adjustment".
 The effects of CECL on our regulatory capital will be fully phased-in beginning in the first quarter of 2025.

-Capital amounts and ratios at December 31, 2021 in the above table all reflect the application of the CECL regulatory capital transition adjustment.
-The decrease in our common equity Tier 1 capital ratio compared to December 31, 2020 was primarily due to an increase in risk-weighted assets in the year ended December 31, 2021 associated with an increase in loan receivables, including loan receivables held for sale, as well as share repurchase activity, partially offset by the retention of net earnings in the current year.
+Capital amounts and ratios in the above table all reflect the applicable CECL regulatory capital transition adjustment for each period.
+The decrease in our common equity Tier 1 capital ratio compared to December 31, 2021 was primarily due to higher risk-weighted assets associated with the increase in loan receivables and a reduction in regulatory capital attributable to our share repurchases and dividends, as well as the first year phase-in of the impact of CECL.
+The decrease in regulatory capital was partially offset by net earnings for the year ended December 31, 2022.